pbvdh/MusicPlayer/README.md

 - make it look nice in chrome, safari
 - persist current song/queue when refreshed and sensible defaults
 - stylized modal instead of alert/prompt
+- update playlist length when adding song if window is in view.

 Testing
 - API